 - Automated External Defibrillators

 - Breathing Emergencies

 Get certified and learn life-saving skills by enrolling in a course today.

 Testing for diabetes with a random CBG test

 Visit the Regina First Aid website today for more information about classes and schedules.
-Enrol in a first aid, CPR, and AED training course today!
+Enroll in first aid, CPR, and AED training course today!